ipmgroup/RangeFinder_9xVL53LXX_software/README.md

 This code for Arduino allows the use of the [9xVL53LXX](https://github.com/ipmgroup/RangeFinder_9xVL53LXX_hardware) sensor array via MAVLink.
+Build in Platformio.

 # Usage
 The following instructions are for testing with [ArduPilot](https://github.com/ArduPilot/ardupilot)